 Because of their short-term nature, the carrying value of our cash and cash equivalents, receivables and payables, short-term debt and customer deposit liabilities approximates fair value.
-Substantially all our long-term debt at both June 30, 2017 and 2016 consists of our term loan and revolving credit facility.
+At June 30, 2018 our debt consists entirely of capital leases, and at June 30,2017 it consisted of our term loan and capital leases.
 The estimated fair value is equal to the carrying value on those dates.